vogelito/glacierprotocol/_docs/setup/quarantined-hardware.md

         2. For the recommended Acer laptop, the process is similar to the Dell.
         Note there are two cover screws hidden underneath rubber feet on the bottom of the laptop.
+        3. For any other models, use youtube to learn how to remove the wireless card.

     4. After removing the wireless card, cover the ends of the internal wi-fi antennae with electrical tape.